EightBitGuru/FAST-40/README.md

 * Added the JiffyDOS banner to the startup message (if present)

 ### Release v1.1 (??
 August 2025)
-* Reworked rendering performance from 92% to 107% of stock speed (FAST-40 draws 40x24 mode faster than the stock ROM draws 22x23)
-* Reworked bitmap line refresh performance up 30% when triggered by a case-switch or INS/DEL keypress event
-* Reworked memory usage so FAST-40 now only uses 3K in BLK0 and leaves all 8K blocks free for BASIC
-* Reworked INS/DEL keypress logic to reduce complexity and eliminate Stack usage
-* ##Fixed a bug where case-switch events conflicted with screen-scroll events and triggered a crash
 * Fixed a bug where line continuation markers were not correctly reset after a screen-scroll event
+* Improved glyph rendering performance from 92% to 107% of stock speed (FAST-40 draws 40x24 mode faster than the stock ROM draws 22x23)
+* Improved bitmap line-refresh performance by 30% when triggered by INS/DEL keypress events
+* Improved blank-line-insertion performance by 15% when extending lines
+* Refactored memory usage so FAST-40 now only uses 3K in BLK0 and leaves all 8K blocks free for BASIC
+* Refactored INS/DEL keypress logic to reduce complexity and eliminate Stack usage
-* Tweaked SHIFT/RUNSTOP keypress behaviour to adapt to JiffyDOS Kernal presence
+* Tweaked SHIFT/RUNSTOP keypress behaviour to align with JiffyDOS Kernal presence
-* Tweaked startup colours back to stock blue-on-white for NTSC visual clarity
+* Tweaked startup colours back to stock blue-on-white for NTSC visual clarity (prompted by **gunner@denial**)
+* Removed the pointless bitmap refresh for case-switch events which caused a race condition crash (reported by **boray@denial**)
-* ##Added .D64 image to package containing .PRG version of the binary
+* ##Added .D64 image to package containing .PRG version of the binary (prompted by **boray@denial**)

 ## The Wishlist